 To be admitted as a graduate student in the Master of Arts in English program, a student must have completed a B.A. in English, or its equivalent, with a 3.0 GPA in major coursework.
-The applicant must submit the standard application materials and follow the standard application procedures required for Graduate studies as indicated in this Graduate Bulletin.
+The applicant must submit the standard application materials and follow the standard application procedures for admission to graduate status and pre-candidate status as indicated in this Graduate Bulletin.